Imkkrish/Hackathon-UMU/README.md

 ## License

-India Post Hackathon 2025 | Department of Posts, Government of India
+India Post 2025 | Department of Posts, Government of India

 ## References